This article is for people that think they might need a bike, or a better bike, or just a different bike, whether you’re new to cycling or not.

 - Buy a cheap new bike.
 We have a number of bike shops within easy reach of Hayling – and Hayling Cycles in Elm Grove is a Cycle Hayling supporter.
 Although you can spend a fortune, you don’t need to – there are some pretty reasonable new bikes from, say, £150-200.
 Spending a lot more than that could be an expensive mistake until you know how much you’ll be cycling, and where.

 Some things to look for:

 - If you plan to cycle the Billy Trail (and who wouldn’t), it’s rough, so a hybrid with wider tyres might be better.

 - Size – you need to be able to adjust the seat position so:

-- Your knees are slightly bent at the bottom of the pedal rotation
+- Your legs are nearly straight at the bottom of the pedal rotation

 - You are able to touch the ground with both feet so you can stop safely

 - Gears – they help a lot to get you going and to keep going once you’ve started, avoid single speed bikes unless you know what you’re doing